Curriculum of the Waldorf schools

-In the curriculum of the Waldorf schools, much of the education in academic subjects takes place in blocks, generally of 3–5 weeks duration.
+In the curriculum of the Waldorf schools, much of the education in academic subjects takes place in blocks, usually of 3–5 weeks duration.
 Each pupil generally writes and illustrates a self-created textbook representing the material learned in the block.
 These blocks are supported by on-going classes in subjects such as music, art and crafts, and foreign languages that continue throughout the year.

-Curricular Approach
+Curricular approach

 In a Waldorf elementary school, the curriculum is presented through extended "main lessons" which focus on one subject in depth.
 This approach differs from other instructional approaches that allot equal time to every subject.
 In a Waldorf elementary school, the approximately two-hour-long main lesson "ties one topic to as many disciplines as possible".
 The main lesson is not taught from a textbook.
 The teacher will draw one colored chalk drawing on the board to introduce the theme or subject.
 The structure of the lesson will include activities that "call upon the child's powers of listening, of body movement, of thinking, and of feeling."
 These activities could include mental math, hand-clapping games and jumping rope, folk dances, poetry recitation, singing, and writing and drawing in unlined "main lesson books".
 Teachers are free to include whatever activities they feel will work best for the children in the class.